zvut/pac-js-setup/README.md

 cd frontend
 npm install
-npm start //starts a frontend server TERMINAL 1 npm test //create a contact TERMINAL 2
+npm start //starts a frontend server TERMINAL 1 npm test //create a contract TERMINAL 2 docker build docker compose -d // will up the pact-broker node publish.js // will publish contract json to pact-broker

-copy contract file from frontend/pacts/ and paste to backend folder in backend/pacts/
+->IF LOCALLY copy contract file from frontend/pacts/ and paste to backend folder in backend/pacts/

 cd backend
 npm install